M. Bala Subramanion: Postal service

+Other works

 As a leader within the Indian Singaporean community, Subramanion was a member of the management committees of the Singapore Indian Education Trust and the Singapore Indian Fine Arts Society.
 He was also a founding member of the Singapore Indian Association and had served as the organization's President and later as a trustee.
 After his retirement, a group of his friends called Bala Wallas, or disciples of Bala, would meet him and hear his views.

 Subramanion worked with community and union leader G. Kandasamy in the reorganization of the Tamils Representative Council in the 1980s.
 He was a chairman of the council's education committee and had focused his efforts on advancement of Tamil language in schools in Singapore.
 He was also an active member of the Singaporean Hindu community including supporting with the fund collection for the Sri Sivan Temple and Sri Srinivasa Perumal Temple.
 He was a member of the Hindu Advisory Board, which advised the Singaporean government on endowments and religious customs.
 His services to the community were recognized at the 50th anniversary of the Hindu Endowments Board in 2019.